sindhuja-11/Apple/README.md

 Validation Technique: Achieved satisfactory accuracy without implementing K-fold Cross Validation.
 ### Implementation
-The ipynb file has the complete implementation.
+The iPhoneHousingDefectDetection.ipynb file has the complete implementation.
+The input data is provided in data folder.
+(Change the path of input data path in the ipynb)

 The algorithm is implemented using Tensorflow Framework in Python.
 ### Metrics used to assess the algorithm
 Precision, Recall and  F1-score metrics are used to assess the algorithm
 ### Bonus problem